 - Whether a campsite has hot showers (some campsites claim they do when they don’t).

-- Whether the campsite is really crowded that week; make sure to sort by “recent reviews”.
+- Whether the campsite is crowded that week; make sure to sort by “recent reviews”.

 If you want to shower without having to rely on a campsite, visit a hot spring with a shower facility.
 I enjoyed my showers at Blue Lagoon and Secret Lagoon the most.

 - Tip #3: Iceland campsites are not free, so budget accordingly.
 Iceland’s law requires all campervan drivers to park at a campsite or on private property (but you need the landowner’s permission).
-Average campsite costs are ~$15 per person per night.
-Some have extra shower fees (e.g., $2 to $3 per 3 to 5 minutes).
+Average campsite costs are ~$15 USD per person per night.
+Some have extra shower fees (e.g., $2 to $3 USD per three to five minutes).

 Depending on how many nights you are spending in Iceland, you can potentially save money on campsites by buying the Iceland Camping Card.
 This card gives a family access to specific campsites for a fixed cost.